MAD-NTID/project-transformers/levels/my_course/objectives/gradings/description.md

 Each college/course have their own grading scale.
 It is important that you read the grading scale below and understand what letter each grade represented.

-In NMAD-180, you will need a 75%(C) in order to pass this course.
-Anything below 75% is an automatic failure in this course.
+In NMAD-180, you will need a 75%(C) in order to be able to take NMAD-181 and other MAD related courses.

 | Average                                      | Grade                             |
 |----------------------------------------------|-----------------------------------|